 What We Teach

-Every night at camp, we have what we call “Roundup,” or most commonly referred to by most campers as their “favorite part of the day”!
-This is a time in the evening, after dinner, when all of camp gathers together to sing, laugh, participate, worship, and listen to a relevant talk from one of our leadership staff.
-Then after Roundup, we disperse into Cabin Time.
-This is where the campers and their counselors debrief the Roundup, discuss, ask, and answer questions.
-It is an opportunity for people to open up and be vulnerable with one another, talk about struggles, concerns, confusions, etc. Every session follows a progression of topics.
-From night to night, they build on one another, and differ a bit dependent on the age group (Singing Hills vs. Echo Valley).
-What your camper is learning right now looks a little something like this:
+Every night we have what is called "Roundup."
+All of camp gathers to sing, laugh, participate, worship, and hear a biblically centered talk from one of our leadership staff.
+After Roundup, campers return to their cabins to discuss the talk with their counselors.
+We call this "Cabin Time."
+This time is an opportunity for people to share and be vulnerable with one another, talk about life, struggles, concerns, confusions, etc. Every session follows a progression of topics.
+From night to night, they build on one another, and differ a bit depending on the age group (Singing Hills vs. Echo Valley).

 We hope that providing you with a little more detail in what is being discussed, talked about, and taught might give you opportunities to build on this foundation with your campers this coming year.
-It may even give you ideas on what questions to ask, concepts to discuss, and truths to be explored more deeply.
+It may even give you ideas on what questions to ask, concepts to discuss, and truths to explore more deeply.